Jake Boggs

-The script (track.py) lets you load a video file (ideally a side-view of someone walking).
+The script lets you load a video file (specifically a side-view of someone walking) and capture joint angles at various points.
 Here’s the workflow:

-1. Load & Play: Open the video.
+1. Load and play: open the video.
 You can play/pause with Space and move frame-by-frame using the Left/Right arrow keys or p/n.

-2. Automatic Detection: When the video is paused or you step to a new frame, the script runs YOLOv11-pose on the frame using the ultralytics library.
+2. Automatic detection: when the video is paused or you step to a new frame, the script runs the YOLOv11-pose model on the frame.

-3. Key Points: It identifies the main person and calculates 5 key points relevant for side-view gait from the keypoints_data.
+3. Key points: the model identifies the most prominent person and then 5 key points relevant for side-view gait are calculated from the resulting keypoints.
 For example, calculating the hip center:

 # kps holds the keypoints for the detected person